AI-Fundamentals/DiffPrivNPUserModeling/README.md

 ## Installation instructions
-1. Create and activate a python 3.11 environment
+1. Create and activate a python 3.9 environment
-2. Install packages from pip:
+2. Install packages from pip.
+On a system with an Nvidia GPU:

     ```
-    pip install -r requirements.txt
+    pip install -r requirements_nvidia.txt
     ```

-    or on Mac:
+    or on M1/M2 Mac:

     ```
     pip install -r requirements_mac.txt